-Part of the agreement for the 2005 contract was that pharmacies would work with the Department of Health to develop information about purchase prices and margins, and the margins survey was developed over the years following.
+Part of the agreement for the 2005 contract was that pharmacies would work with the Department of Health and Social Care (DHSC) to develop information about purchase prices and margins, and the margins survey was developed over the years following.

 From April 2014 BSA has taken over the data gathering stage of the inquiry from PSNC; PSNC has retained full rights of audit and access.
 Initially BSA will follow the process developed by PSNC as described below; future developments will require PSNC’s agreement.

 Margins survey process